 Damn, that is so handy.
 I am totally saving a point for that.

-As the day wore on, Rain started to notice a change in the landscape.
-The trees started to thin out, and soon he started to notice signs of civilization.
+As the day wore on, Rain noticed a change in the landscape.
+The trees were thining out, and he started to notice signs of civilization.
 Slowly, the forest transitioned into tilled fields and fences, with farmhouses visible in the distance.
-Most seemed to be abandoned, but he did see smoke curling out of the chimney of one of the more sturdy looking buildings that they passed.
+Most seemed to be abandoned, but there was smoke curling out of the chimney of one of the more sturdy looking buildings that they passed.
 He didn't see any people for another hour or so, but eventually he saw an older man working in a field.
 The man looked up as they passed, watching them warily until they were out of sight.

 Looks like we are headed toward a city, or at least a village.

 Rain kept an eye on his stamina as they continued in this manner.
-The sun was starting to set and he was getting down into the low teens when he decided to ask how much further it was to wherever it was they were going.
+The sun was setting and he was getting down into the low teens when he decided to ask how much further it was to wherever it was they were going.
 He was really feeling quite exhausted at this point.
-His bare feet were aching as he dragged them laboriously along, struggling to keep up with the group.
+His bare feet were aching as he dragged them along, struggling to keep up with the group.

 Not having any idea of how to say “are we there yet,” he settled on the caveman equivalent.